 Ms. Beder is Chairman and CEO of SBCC Group where she heads the global strategy, risk, fintech/regtech, and asset management practices.
-Previously, Ms. Beder held senior positions as CEO of Tribeca Global Management LLC, a $3 billion dollar multi-strategy fund with trading operations in New York, London and Singapore and Managing Director of Caxton Associates LLC, a $10 billion asset management firm headquartered in New York.
-Ms. Beder is a Director of the American Century mutual fund complex in Mountain View, California, where she chairs the Risk Committee and serves on the Portfolio Committee and the Audit & Compliance Committee.
-She also is a Director of CYS Investments, traded on the New York Stock Exchange, where she chairs the Nominating & Corporate Governance Committee, serves on the Audit Committee and previously served on the Compensation Committee.
+Previously, Ms. Beder held senior positions as CEO of Tribeca Global Management LLC, a $3 billion multi-strategy fund with trading operations in New York, London and Singapore and Managing Director of Caxton Associates LLC, a $10 billion asset management firm headquartered in New York.
+Ms. Beder is a Director of the American Century mutual fund complex in Mountain View, California, where she chairs the Risk Committee and serves on the Portfolio and the Audit & Compliance Committees.
+She also is a Director of two public companies, CYS Investments (NYSE:CYS) where she chairs the Nominating & Corporate Governance Committee, serves on the Audit Committee and served on the Compensation Committee; and, Nabors Industries (NYSE:NBR) where she serves on the Risk Oversight and Technology & Safety Committees.
 She was appointed to the Presidents’ Circle of the National Academies after serving 6 years at the National Academy of Sciences on the Board of Mathematics and their Applications.
 Ms. Beder is an author of the book Financial Engineering, The Evolution of a Profession, which discusses the uses and misuses of derivatives and complex instruments and their role in the global financial system.

 In academia she holds the appointment Lecturer at Public Policy at Stanford University (previously Lecturer at Law) where she teaches a graduate course, “The Future of Finance.”
-She also is on Columbia University's Financial Engineering Program Advisory Board, NYU Courant’s Mathematical Finance Advisory Board, an appointed Fellow of the International Center for Finance at Yale and a Trustee of the Institute of Pure and Applied Mathematics, a National Science Foundation Math Institute at UCLA.
+She also is on NYU Courant’s Mathematical Finance Advisory Board, an appointed Fellow of the International Center for Finance at Yale, a Trustee of the Institute of Pure and Applied Mathematics, a National Science Foundation Math Institute at UCLA, and previously served on Columbia University's Financial Engineering Program Advisory Board.
 Ms. Beder has taught numerous courses on the adjunct faculty of Yale, Columbia and the New York Institute of Finance.

 Ms. Beder holds degrees from Harvard and Yale.